-In their second and third year, students are required to produce a solo-authored research paper.
-The expectation is that this paper will be in the same field as the student's dissertation and at the level of quality of submission to a peer-reviewed journal.
+During their second and third years, each student is required to produce a solo-authored research paper.
+The expectation is that this paper will be in the same field as the student's dissertation and at the level of quality for submission to a peer-reviewed journal.

-Students will enroll in a year-long Research Workshop in their third year.
+Students will enroll in the year-long Research Workshop during their third year.
 The fall semester of this workshop is devoted to helping students revise their papers for final submission.

 The final papers are due to the DGS and both readers by the start of the sixth semester.
 Students are required to defend this paper publicly.
 The DGS will organize a public presentation for all research papers within the first three weeks of the semester.

-In the event of disagreement between the chair and the reader, the DGS will select a third reader in consultation with the faculty in the student's area of study to evaluate the paper and decide about the final grade.
-The research paper chair and the reader(s) will inform the student and the DGS about the final grade, together with an explanation, within two weeks after the defenses have been completed.
+In the event of disagreement between the chair and the reader, the DGS will select a third reader in consultation with the faculty in the student's area of study to evaluate the paper and make a decision about the final grade.
+The research paper chair and the reader(s) will inform the student and the DGS of the final grade, together with an explanation, within two weeks after the defenses have been completed.

 Dissertation Committee and Prospectus Requirement

-Students are required to form a Dissertation Committee consisting of at least three faculty members by the start of the fifth semester/January of their third year.
-Forming a committee requires selecting a dissertation chair and at least two other faculty members and submitting the Dissertation Committee Proposal Form, which consists of signatures of all committee members.
+Students are required to form a Dissertation Committee that consists of at least three faculty members by the start of the fifth semester (January of their third year).
+Forming a committee requires selecting a dissertation chair and at least two other faculty members and then submitting the Dissertation Committee Proposal Form, which includes the signatures of all committee members.
 With the assistance of the DGS, students will make sure the composition of the committee also meets the Graduate School requirements.

-Students will enroll in a year-long Research Workshop in their third year.
+Students will enroll in the year-long Research Workshop during their third year.
 The spring semester of this workshop is devoted to helping students develop their dissertation prospectuses.

-Students are required to have defended the dissertation prospectus by the end of the sixth semester/end of third year.
+Students are required to have defended the dissertation prospectus by the end of the sixth semester (May of their third year).
 Dissertation prospectus defenses will be announced in advance and will be open to the public.
-Students who fail to schedule a defense or fail the defense will be put on probation and may re-defend their prospectus by August 1.
+Students who fail to schedule a defense or who fail the defense will be put on probation and may re-defend their prospectus by August 1.
 Failing to schedule or failing the re-defense results in dismissal from the program.

-Students are encouraged to apply for the NSF Dissertation Improvement Grant and other outside funding agencies to pursue additional financial support for their dissertation research.
+Students are encouraged to apply for the National Science Foundation Dissertation Improvement Grant and to other outside funding agencies to pursue additional financial support for their dissertation research.

-(Please refer to "Specific Expectations for Each Year in Program" in the Guide to Graduate Studies for more details.)
+(Please refer to "Specific Expectations for Each Year in Program" in the Guide to Graduate Studies on the Graduate Program website for more details.)

 - End of second semester: Evaluation of class performance and meeting with the DGS